Water Deer Population & Abundance - England

 It is important to note that density estimates are highly dependent on the context of habitat, season and disturbance.
 Within any given area there will be pockets that attract and support higher numbers of water deer than others, while biotic and abiotic factors may serve either to concentrate or dissipate deer.
 The abundance of water deer on an undisturbed spring grass crop, for example, has the potential to be substantially higher than that in nearby woodland, or in the same area during the autumn when there is harvesting and/or gamebird shooting taking place.
 In Buckinghamshire, for example, Sharon Scott has observed that the number of water deer on her farm increases in the weeks when neighbouring estates are undertaking organised shoots.
 Similarly, densities may be higher in nature reserves than on surrounding farmland, particularly if that farmland is used to pasture livestock.
 Additionally, the time of year has a considerable impact on how many deer are likely to be found in any given area, with higher concentrations often observed during the winter rut.
 Consequently, the following values are intended to give examples of some of the densities that have been recorded in England, and should not be presupposed to apply to habitat elsewhere, suitable for extrapolation to a county or national level, or necessarily reflect the current situation.

-The highest densities recorded in England were seen at Whipsnade during the early 2000s, when the population stood at an estimated 2.4 per hectare.
-During the winter of 2019/20, Arnold Cooke estimated the water deer population on the Woodwalton Fen reserve to be around 0.8 per ha, although the presence of elephant grass (Miscanthus sp.) on an adjacent farm for several years had resulted in higher estimated densities, just over one deer per hectare, until its removal in 2011.
-In their 2008 chapter, Cooke and Lynne Farrell give average densities at both Woodwalton and on the Norfolk Broads of around 0.1 per ha, while in Muntjac and Water Deer Cooke notes that on one area of farmland in Bedfordshire the density was maintained at 0.09 per ha.
-Higher densities have been estimated based on counts by the Bedfordshire Natural History Society, suggesting between 0.2 and 0.5 deer per hectare during the early 1990s.
-No formal data exist, but I suspect some of the game estates in the Woburn region may substantially exceed this.
-I know of no comparable data for neighbouring Buckinghamshire or for Essex or Suffolk.
+At Whipsnade during the early 2000s the population stood at an estimated 2.4 per hectare, which appears to be the highest ever recorded for England, albeit a semi-free-range captive population.
+During the winter of 2019/20, Arnold Cooke estimated the water deer population on the Woodwalton Fen reserve to be around 0.8 per ha, although the presence of elephant grass (Miscanthus sp.) on an adjacent farm for several years had resulted in higher estimated densities, peaking at just over one deer per hectare in one winter, until its removal in 2011.
+In their 2008 chapter, Cooke and Lynne Farrell give average densities at both Woodwalton and on the Norfolk Broads of around 0.1 per ha and, in Muntjac and Water Deer, Cooke noted that the density was maintained at 0.09 per ha on one area of farmland in Bedfordshire, although higher densities have been estimated based on counts by the Bedfordshire Natural History Society, suggesting between 0.2 and 0.5 deer per hectare during the early 1990s.
+No formal data exist, but I suspect some of the game estates in the Woburn and Norfolk regions may substantially exceed this.
+Indeed, in an article to Country Life magazine in October 2024, Paula Lester wrote that the population of water deer on the Beckerings Estate in Bedfordshire was maintained at around 1,000 animals, an average density of 1.5 deer per hectare.
+Similarly, more recent surveys across the Norfolk Broads suggest significantly higher densities are present now than even a decade or two ago.
+A thermal drone survey on one estate in Norfolk during 2023, for example, identified 211 water deer, an overall density of 0.5 per hectare, but densities were double this on the grazing marshes.
+The impact assessment published by the Broads Authority during 2025 also noted that, in places, water deer exceeded 100 per sq-km (i.e., 1 per ha).
+I know of no comparable data for neighbouring Buckinghamshire, or for Essex or Suffolk, although, in October 2024, I received a report from one landowner in Buckinghamshire of "about 200 water deer" on a 1,000-acre holding, translating to about 0.5 deer per hectare.

 If we consider the appraisal that there were "no more than 5,000 water deer in China" that East China Normal University biologist Min Chen gave Richard Fautley in 2011 to be the current (or close to the current) situation, the UK's population would seem to be of conservation significance.
 Indeed, Fautley in his Ph.D. thesis, and Rory Putman and colleagues in their 2021 paper to the Zoological Journal of the Linnean Society, proposed that the 7,000 deer in Cooke's 2010 estimate, coupled with about 500 animals in captivity in Britain, probably accounted around 40% of the global population.

 In my view, the number currently in captivity here in Britain is probably substantially fewer than 500.
-Whipsnade's official figures suggest 30 or so free-ranging water deer in their collection, but for argument's sake let's assume that's an underestimate and say there are 50.
+Whipsnade's inventory for 2024 suggests 50 or so free-ranging water deer in their collection, but for argument's sake let's assume that's an underestimate and say there are 60.
 We can only guess at Woburn's number as they don't release their official census data, but in 2014 one of their park managers told me they aim to maintain about 30 in the park.
-Houton Hall is also an unknown, but it's parkland akin to Woburn and probably in the same ballpark, while Watatunga have only two individuals on their reserve.
-In my opinion, therefore, Britain's captive population is unlikely to exceed 200 animals, and is probably much closer to 150.
+Houton Hall is also an unknown, but it's parkland akin to Woburn and probably in the same ballpark, while (as of September 2024), Watatunga have about half a dozen individuals on their reserve and a single individual resides at the Wildwood Trust in Kent.
+In my opinion, therefore, Britain's captive population is unlikely to exceed 250 animals, and is probably closer to 150.